On this page

 - Take proper precautions to prevent exposure to blood and body fluids.

-Report immediately suspect fluid exposure, or a needlestick or sharp injury to a designated person because if post-exposure chemoprophylaxis is to be implemented, it should begin preferably within 1 to 2 hours after exposure.
+Report immediately suspect fluid exposure, or a needlestick or sharp injury to a designated person or health care professional.

 - when you have open or healing wounds, or skin infections